NathaelB/NathaelB/README.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/devicons/devicon@v2.14.0/devicon.min.css">

 # 👋 Hi there !
-My name is Bonnal Nathael, I currently live in Montpellier 🌟.
-I am a software engineer, very passionate about mathematics and science in general.
+Hello my name is Bonnal Nathaël, I currently live in Montpellier 🌟.
+I'm currently a student in computer science at the University of Montpellier.
+I develop various projects around the tech like web application development, research and development to improve my products.

-I use AdonisJS for my backend and ReactJS for my frontend.
+I am passionate about computer science and mathematics, I love to learn and deepen my knowledge.

+You can find mini-projects on my Github which mixes mathematics and programming where I use various languages such as Typescript, Rust, C++ or OCaml to put my theoretical knowledge into practice! 🚀

 Currently:
-- ⚙️ I am developing my new <a href="https://nathaelb.fr">website</a>
+- ⚙️ I'm learning C++ and Rust
 - 📚 Student in computer science and mathematics
 - 🚀 Collaborator on several open source projects:
   - [Mineral](https://github.com/mineral-dart)